jingjia-zhang/Team36-Smart-Pet-Feeder/README.md

 - Technical Realization
 #### 4. The Circuit Diagram Introduction and Description of Core Functions of Each Module
 #### 5. Component Introduction
-#### 6. Mobile Application
+#### 6. Web Page for Remote Control and Status Display
-- The Pictures of Our Mobile Application
+- The Picture of Our Web Page
-- How to Use Our Mobile Application
 #### 7. Repository Structure
 #### 8. Team Member Introduction & Task Allocation
 #### 9. License